The Amazing Tales of Princess Amelia

 From their vantage point on the hill they could see what looked like a blocked off entrance archway in the cliffs, directly opposite the tunnel they came out from.
 The men reported back that apart from small animals and birds the whole crater was empty of life.
 The buildings were empty of anyone, but there was a dead Terraloon in one of the cages.
 Remaining vigilant half the group went to investigate the cage room.
 They were all relieved that the red haired woman was nowhere to be found, especially Grandpa who had been feeling very tense since they ventured out from the globe room.

-The cages were massive and the shiny metal bars at least six inches thick.
+The cages were massive and the shiny metal bars at least six inches in diameter.
 Yet two of the cage doors had been twisted out of shape and the others left open.
-What were they doing with caged Terraloons instead of killing them?
+What were the old inhabitants doing with caged Terraloons instead of killing them?
 They surely realized the immense danger to their own population if one ever broke loose.
 They noticed also that the body of the dead creature was dried out but that the skin had not lost it’s incredible toughness.
 “Let’s hope that there are no more of you out there, powerful one” Marshall Matt said in awe, to the murmuring agreement of the others.

 “I want to see if we can get inside that boat” said King El eagerly and spinning on his heels toward the craft.
 “Me too” said Jay and Matt, at the same time, like twins.
-“Ok sons” said Grandpa, “but I’m off to have a look at that walled in entrance.
-These two men can accompany me” he said pointing at two of the guards, who stood to attention.
+“Ok sons” said Grandpa, “but I’m off to have a look at that walled-in entrance.
+These two gentlemen can accompany me” he said pointing at two of the guards, who immediately stood to attention.

 “Well, well, well your majesty, or should I call you Grandpa Ant?” said a husky voice above him.
 He looked up and froze in horror.
 Suspended in the air, just ten foot over their heads was the red haired woman they had seen in the globe.
 She gently floated down to the ground, her body radiant and shimmering, and her bright red hair moving with a life of it’s own, her glowing green eyes staring intensely at Grandpa.
 Yellow skin and all, she was a staggering beauty.
 Both guards suddenly realized their duty and moved forward with swords raised.
 She didn’t even give them a glance, but with a small flick of her wrist, they froze and fell to the ground totally immobilized.
 “I won’t harm you if you don’t attempt to harm me” she gently laughed.
 “In fact I hope that you can help me solve a riddle”.